ReplayDEVYT/gohs-glider-project-site/README.md

 It's also a good website template.
 This will only be updated a small amount, since this is a one-time use website.

+> [!NOTE]
-Hosted with Replit, made by KosmikKaktus and MissinginAction.
+> Hosted with Replit, made by KosmikKaktus and MissinginAction.

 Glider Project GOHS © 2023 by Reed Campitelli, Elijah Monto is licensed under CC BY-NC-SA 4.0